 We’ve always done things a little differently here at Intrepid.
 Right from our humble beginnings (we’re talking two backpackers, a typewriter and a passion for travel), we’ve known that we want to leave our world in a better state than we found it.
 So how can we, as travellers, make sure that our adventures also preserve our planet’s stunning landscapes and fascinating cultures?
 It all comes down to our attitude and choices.
 From the food we eat, the products we buy, and the way we travel, the little choices we make every day add up to a huge difference in our world.

-This Saturday April 22 is Earth Day, an annual reminder to take better care of our planet.
+This Sunday April 22 is Earth Day, an annual reminder to take better care of our planet and work to end plastic pollution.
 In honour of this, here are some of the easy ways that you can make every day Earth Day when you travel:

 After deciding whether you’ll spend your holiday relaxing at the beach or trekking in the mountains, the next big travel decision you’ll have to make is choosing who to travel with.
 Travel is one of the biggest purchases you’ll make in a year – which is why it’s important to make sure that your hard-earned cash is going to an organisation that reflects your ethical values.
 Do your research, and work out whether the brand you’ve chosen has a strong focus on responsible and sustainable travel.
 Are they committed to protecting the environment?
 Do they genuinely care about the communities they visit?
 And are these values ingrained in their day-to-day business or just words on a page?
 Here at Intrepid, we live and breathe responsible travel, you can read all about our commitment here.